Hamida Barmaki: Death and commemoration

-On Friday 28 January 2011, Hamida Barmaki, her husband Dr. Massoud Yama (born 1968), a medical doctor at the Sardar Mohammad Daoud Khan Hospital and Director of Monitoring and Evaluation of Deputy Minister of Finance for Policy and Senior National Adviser for Cluster Secretariat, and their four children, Narwan Dunia (born 1995), Wira Sahar (born 1997), Marghana Nila (born 2000), and Ahmad Belal (born 2007) were killed together in a suicide attack on the "Finest" supermarket in Kabul.
+On Friday 28 January 2011, Hamida Barmaki, her husband Dr. Massoud Yama (born 1968), a medical doctor at the Sardar Mohammad Daoud Khan Hospital and Director of Monitoring and Evaluation of Deputy Minister of Finance for Policy and Senior National Adviser for Cluster Secretariat, and their four children, Narwan Dunia (born 1995), Wira Sahar (born 1997), Marghana Nila (born 2000), and Ahmad Belal (born 2007) were all killed in a suicide attack on the "Finest" supermarket in Kabul.

 At least two other people died in the incident and seventeen were injured.
 Among the dead was a young female judge called Najia, daughter of Siddiqullah Sahel, who had met Hamida Barmaki through the judicial training program organized by the Max Planck Institute for the Supreme Court.
 Both Hezbi Islami as well as the Taliban claimed responsibility for the murder.
 However, a man who later confessed, and was convicted for, his involvement in the attack said he belonged to the Haqqani network.
 The attack was completely unexpected, as such incidents rarely happen during the Afghan weekend.
 The background of the attack remained unclear; it might have been directed against staff of the private security company Academi (formerly named Blackwater and Xe), against French diplomats, or against a high-ranking Afghan politician.
 Commentators sharply criticized the fact that the Afghan government was openly involved in "peace talks" with the same organizations that claimed responsibility for this act of extreme violence against civilians.

 More than two thousand friends and colleagues came to the Shohada-e Salehin Cemetery when the family was buried on 29 January 2011.
 Over ten thousand paid their respect to the family in a memorial ceremony in Kabul’s large Id Gah Mosque.
 International media such as the New York Times, the Frankfurter Allgemeine Zeitung and La Repubblica reported on the event.